alaweimm90/MagLogic/CONTRIBUTING.md

 ## Code of Conduct

-This project is committed to providing a welcoming and inclusive environment for all contributors.
-By participating, you agree to abide by our code of conduct:

-- Be respectful and inclusive in all interactions
-- Focus on constructive feedback and solutions
+Be respectful in discussions.
+Focus on constructive feedback.
+Help others learn.
-- Respect differing viewpoints and experiences
-- Show empathy towards other community members
-- Use welcoming and inclusive language

 ## Getting Started